Identifying unbound strong bunching and the breakdown of the Rotating Wave Approximation in the quantum Rabi model: Probing the breakdown of the RWA

 In Fig.~\ref{fig:spectrum}, we plot the emission spectra $S^{(1)}(\omega)$ for a range of coupling strengths $\eta$.
 We calculate $S^{(1)}(\omega)$ within the QRM as~\cite{Hughes2022gauge, breuer2002theory, PhysRevResearch.3.023079}

-where $\hat{x}_a$ and $\hat{x}_a^\dagger$ are the dressed annihilation and creation operators of the cavity, respectively (see Eq.~\eqref{eq:dressed_a}).
-Each spectral feature in the figure corresponds to a transition between the eigenstates of the system, which we identify by matching the frequency of the peak with the difference between the eigenfrequencies of the system (see Fig.~\ref{fig:Eigenvalues}(b)).
+where $\hat{x}_a$ and $\hat{x}_a^\dagger$ are the dressed annihilation and creation operators of the cavity, respectively (see Eq.~\eqref{eq:dressed_a}). {For a detailed study of the emission from the TLS ($S^{(1)}_\sigma$ calculated from the two-time correlators between $\hat{x}_\sigma$ operators) in the USC regime, we direct the reader to Ref.~\cite{PhysRevResearch.4.023048}.} Each spectral feature in the figure corresponds to a transition between the eigenstates of the system, which we identify by matching the frequency of the peak with the difference between the eigenfrequencies of the system (see Fig.~\ref{fig:Eigenvalues}(b)).
 We plot these spectra as functions of the rescaled frequency $(\omega-\omega_0)/\eta$ to compensate for the $\eta$-dependence of the Rabi splitting between the polaritons.

 The smallest coupling strength considered in Fig.~\ref{fig:spectrum} corresponds to the low limit of the USC, $\eta = 0.1$.
 This spectrum displays two peaks of similar intensity which, as in the JCM, correspond to the emission of a single photon via the $\ket{1-}_\text{R}\to \ket{0}_\text{R}$ (lower frequency feature) and $\ket{1+}_\text{R}\to \ket{0}_\text{R}$ (higher frequency) transitions.
 Only when we increase the coupling strength to about $\eta\approx 0.3$, do the spectra develop additional features: the strength of the spectral peak corresponding to the $\ket{1-}_\text{R} \to \ket{0}_\text{R}$ transition increases, and two new peaks, corresponding to the $\ket{3-}_\text{R} \to \ket{2-}_\text{R}$ and $\ket{2-}_\text{R} \to \ket{0}_\text{R}$ transitions (as labelled in the figure), emerge.
 The visibility of each peak can be compared to the populations of the initial states participating in the emission processes.
 For instance, the two new peaks follow the same dependence on $\eta$ as the populations $R_{3-}$ and $R_{2-}$, respectively (Fig.~\ref{fig:Populations}), so that, for $\eta > 0.05$, the two populations begin to grow very rapidly with increasing $\eta$.
 Simultaneously, as we increase the coupling $\eta$, spectral features continuously shift, reflecting the changes to the spectrum of the QRM Hamiltonian (Fig.~\ref{fig:Eigenvalues}(b)).